thisisarchimedes/devops/TestList.md

 [X] Get check authentication
 [X] Get payload and validate payload correctness
 [X] Get payload and store it in the DB
-[X] Get "test pass" event and apply addition logic (send it to New Relic) [X] Get "push" event and apply addition logic (send it to New Relic) [] Get "deploy" event and apply addition logic (calculate frequence and send it to New Relic)
+[X] Get "test pass" event and apply addition logic (record to DB) [X] Get "push" event and apply addition logic (record to DB) [] Get "deploy" event and apply addition logic (calculate frequencey for all repos and record to DB) [] Get "deploy" event and apply addition logic (calculate frequencey a subset of repos and record to DB) [] repeat the above event tests and also send to New Relic

 ## Interface